dbaarda/rollsum-chunking/RESULTS.rst

 for chunker with min_len = 0.4x~0.5x.
 At lower min_len values other algorithms
 do better, but chunker clearly wins for min_len >= 0.4x.
 Note that increasing min_len increases chunker speed, so there is no insentive for setting it lower if it also reduces deduplication.
-It varys a little with min_len, but in general the order from worst to best is nc3, weibull2, nc2, weibull1, weibullt2, nc1, weibullt1, chunker.
+The order from best to worst varys a little with min_len, but generally is nc3, weibull2, nc2, weibull1, weibullt2, nc1, weibullt1, chunker.

 .. image:: data/perf-t-1-x-8.0.svg